flipflipshift/flipflipshift.github.io/_posts/2023-11-18-Paradox-Die.md

 The estimate for $A$ should be close to $2.727$ and the estimate for B should be close to $3.000$.
 We will later see that the exact value for $A$ is $30/11$ and the exact value for $B$ is $3$, but it is helpful to first unambiguously verify that $B$ is greater than $A$ (and ensure that we are on the same page of what $A$ and $B$ mean) before diving into the possibly unintuitive math.

 ---
-# The case of one 6

-For convenience, we'll use $D6$ to refer to a fair $6$-sided die with sides labeled $1-6$ and $D3$ to refer to a fair $3$-sided die with sides labeled $2,4,6$.

-In this subsection, we'll answer the followng questions:

-1. What is the expected number of rolls of a $D6$ until we see the first 6?
-2. What is the expected number of rolls of a $D3$ until we see the first $6$?
+# Primer on geometric distributions

-3. What is the expected number of rolls of a $D6$ until we see the first $6$, given that all rolls are even?
+We'll begin by calculating the expected number of rolls of a die to see the first $6$.
+If you know how to quickly solve this problem, you can skip this subsection.
-4. What is the expected number of rolls of a $D6$ until we see the first $6$, given that all rolls until the first 6 were even and when we continued to roll the die until the one billionth roll, we still saw all evens?

-Spoiler: The answers are 6, 3, 1.5, and approximately 3.

-For (1), let's first find the probability that it takes exactly $k$ rolls to see the first $6$.
+To do so, we first find the probability that it takes exactly $k$ rolls to see the first $6$.
 This means the first $k-1$ rolls were not $6$ and roll $k$ was $6$.

-The probability that a $D6$ rolls a $6$ is $\frac{1}{6}$ and the probability it does not is $\frac{5}{6}$.
+The probability that a die rolls a $6$ is $\frac{1}{6}$ and the probability it does not is $\frac{5}{6}$.
 Following the <a href="https://brilliant.org/wiki/probability-rule-of-product/">rule of product</a> for independent probabilities, we get:

 $\text{Pr(First $6$ on roll $k$)}=\left(\frac{5}{6}\right)^{k-1}\frac{1}{6}$

-We can now get a formula for the expected number of rolls of a $D6$ until we see the first $6$.
+We can now get a formula for the expected number of rolls of a die until we see the first $6$.
 The <a href="https://online.stat.psu.edu/stat500/lesson/3/3.2/3.2.1">formula for expectation</a> gives:

 $E[\text{# rolls until 6}]=\sum\limits_{k=0}^\infty k*\text{Pr(First $6$ on roll $k$)}=\sum\limits_{k=0}^\infty k\left(\frac{5}{6}\right)^{k-1}\frac{1}{6}$